evercoinx/meme-tools/README.md

     yarn generate-shares
     ```

-4. Set these environment variables in the _.env.production_ file:
+4. Optionally, set the following environment variables in the _.env.production_ file:

     - Common: